ColtonYork/ChessEngine/README.md

-# AI-Powered Chess Signing Interface
+# AI-Powered Chess Engine Interface

 A C++ application designed to interpret and sign chess moves, making the game more accessible for the deaf and hard-of-hearing community.
 This project combines core principles of software engineering with future plans to implement AI-driven decision-making and gesture interpretation.